ttatsf/DebFuncs/README.md

 #include <DebFuncs.h>

-//Instantiate a set of function objects.
+//  Instantiate a set of function objects.
+DF::Debounce debounceOne;
-DF::Debounce debounceOne; //or debounceOne(10),for example.
+  //  or debounceOne(10),for example.
-  //You can set reaction rate from 0(no reaction) up to 100(no debouncing).
+  //  You can set reaction rate from 0(no reaction) up to 100(no debouncing).
-  //The default value is 25.
+  //  The default value is 25.
 DF::IsDROPPED isDroppedOne;

-//Instantiate a set of arrays.
+//  Instantiate a set of arrays.
+DF::Debounce debounceArray[4];
-DF::Debounce debounceArray[4];  //or debounceArray[4]={10,10,10,10},for example.
+  //  or debounceArray[4]={10,10,10,10},for example.
-  //You can set reaction rate from 0(no reaction) up to 100(no debouncing).
+  //  You can set reaction rate from 0(no reaction) up to 100(no debouncing).
-  //The default value is 25.
+  //  The default value is 25.
 DF::IsDROPPED isDroppedArray[4];

 const int PIN_ONE = 2;